EduardoOliveira/stLib/README.md

 ## TODO Features

 - [ ] Facelift
+- [ ] Add klipper integration to send jobs to the printer
+- [ ] Add support for other slice formats
+- [ ] Add support for other slicers
+- [ ] Add detail to the slice view
-- [ ] Discover slice files in the filesystem
+- [ ] Discover other files in the filesystem
-- [ ] Show slice settings (print time, speed, material)
 - [ ] Allow project creation and file upload
 - [ ] Allow slice upload directly from the slicer
 - [ ] Improve the 3DView
+- [x] Show slice settings (print time, speed, material)
+- [x] Discover slice files in the filesystem
 - [x] Allow default project image definition
 - [x] Discover images in the library
 - [x] Find projects in the filesystem